fusion809/platformio-atom-ide-terminal/ISSUE_TEMPLATE.md

+[DEPRECATED] As of Atom 1.19 this package is no longer supported.
+Please use platform-ide-terminal instead.

 ### Prerequisites
 * Does this error occur on Linux?
 If you are using another operating system, please note that this package is **only for Linux platforms**!
 If you are using another operating system please use the upstream package, [`platformio-ide-terminal`](https://github.com/platformio/platformio-atom-ide-terminal).
 * Are you running the [latest version of Atom](https://github.com/atom/atom/releases/latest)?
 If not, please upgrade and see if your bug still exists.